xrdocs/design/_blogs/2018-05-09-metro-design-implementation-guide.md

  mpls traffic-eng tunnels
 ```

 ### Area Border Routers (ABRs) IGP-ISIS Redistribution configuration

-PEs have to provide IP reachability for RRs, XTCs and NSO between both
+PEs have to provide IP reachability for RRs, SR-PCEs and NSO between both
 ISIS-ACCESS and ISIS-CORE IGP domains.
 This is done by specific IP
 prefixes redistribution.